-It is not uncommon to see an adult hold up a finger and move it across a baby’s field of view to see if the baby can fixate and follow the finger’s movement with his eyes.
+It is not uncommon to see an adult hold up a finger and move it across a baby’s field of view to determine if the baby can fixate and follow the finger’s movement with his eyes.
 There is great interest in babies meeting milestones in order to assess health and, if necessary, provide support.
-Can, in fact, my baby track a finger with his eyes?
-At what age is he supposed to be able to do this?
-Before looking at the academic literature to answer when babies can track objects, it is important to understand three types of eye movements necessary to follow an object.
-These are saccades, smooth pursuit, and vergence eye movements.
+Can, in fact, my baby track a finger?
+At what age is my baby supposed to be able to do this?
+But instead of thinking in a specific number of months, it might be better to ask – what is the time period over which object tracking develops?

 Types of Eye Movements

 For smooth pursuit and saccade eye movements, both eyes synchronously move in the same direction.
 In contrast, for vergence eye movements, the eyes move in opposite directions, so the object falls directly on the fovea of each eye to enable detailed vision.
 If the object is near, the pupils will converge towards each other for the target to fall on the foveas.
 On the other hand, if the object is further away, the pupils will diverge from each other for this to happen.
 Vergence (convergence or divergence) along with lens and pupil size adjustments allow people to clearly focus on an object in three-dimensional space.

-What Age do Babies Track Objects?
+What Age Do Babies Track Objects?

-Babies’ vergence responses appear to be online in their second month (although the accommodation system, as a whole, is still relatively insensitive to depth changes).
+Babies’ vergence responses appear to be online in their second month although the accommodation system, as a whole, is still relatively insensitive to depth changes.